ahmadaoun/DynamicWallpaper/README.md

 - Detection.ps1: This script checks if the dynamic wallpapers have been applied successfully.
 It is used by Intune to confirm the app installation status.

 Support
-For issues, questions, or contributions, please open an issue on the project's GitHub repository.
+For issues, questions, or contributions, please open an issue on the project's GitHub repository.# DynamicWallpaper